Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Photo by Lenstravelier on Unsplash

-The next day, when the judge questioned the bird, the man told the judge that it could not be trusted.
-He warned the judge that the bird would lie if it was asked what the previous night had been like.
-The judge asked the bird and the bird described rain and storms.
 It had been a clear night, so the bird was not believed.
 The bird was cast from the man’s household.
 In the woods one day, the bird saw a parrot and a Myna approaching the village.
 They were speaking human language.
 The bird approached them and warned that mankind did not treat talking birds kindly, especially when they told the truth.
 This is the reason that parrots and Myna birds only mimic what we say and do not speak to us with their own thoughts.
-(8)

 Hindu Mythology:

 “Myna” comes from a Hindu word meaning “delightful” or “joyful.”
 I could not verify this completely, but some sources indicate that this name, in turn, comes from an older Sanskrit word meaning “messenger of God.”
-(9)

 Myna Spirit Animal

-If the Myna is your spirit animal then you are likely extroverted and communicative.
+If the Myna bird is your spirit animal then you are likely extroverted and communicative.
 People with the Myna spirit animal enjoy conversing with others and may feel uncomfortable being alone for long stretches.
 The Myna spirit is prone to loneliness.

 People who have the Myna as their spirit animal tend to be intelligent and quick-witted.
 For the Myna spirit, pleasing others is a major motivation.
 Much of the Myna spirit’s wit is used to entertain others and make them laugh.